 - Sound can be produced by vibrating a string.

-- Sound can be produced by beating a table or diaphragm of a drum.
+- Sound can be produced by beating the diaphragm of a drum.

 - Sound is produced by a flute because of vibration of air column.